INDElab/conversationkg/analytics/node_classification/.mds/KG_extraction.md

 ## Procedural Notes

-  - the Person entities in EmailKG are discovered from emails' text bodies by Stanford's NER system (entities tagged PERSON) -- for this reason, the Person entities have only name attributes and even for those often only first names, alternate spellings, etc. => entity resolution would be in order
+  - the Person entities in EmailKG are discovered from emails' text bodies by spacy's NER system (entities tagged PERSON) -- for this reason, the Person entities have only name attributes and even for those often only first names, alternate spellings, etc. => entity resolution would be in order

   - for each pair of Person entities, person1 and person2, discovered by the NER we add the relation (person1 talked_to person2), postulating that person1 is the email's sender and person2 its receiver => this overly simple heuristic could be improved upon to further simplify downstream tasks